 Pin Me for Later!

 I’ve been traveling Mexico for a long time now, and I have a great appreciation for the vastly different states and landscapes that stretch across the country.
-One of my favorite areas of all time though is the cactus-studded peninsula of Baja California.

 While Baja is an easy trip from Southern California, that’s not why I love it.
 I love the lively culture; the desert landscape; the friendly people, and the unbelievably blue Sea of Cortes.